-Germany) were dissolved in chloroform to a final concentration of 4 mM.
-Then, 10 μ L of the lipid solution was spread as a thin film on a pair of indium-tin oxide (ITO)-coated glass plates (PGO-GmbH, Iserlohn, Germany), which are electrically conductive.
-Afterwards, they were dried under a stream of Nitrogen and placed in a desiccator for 2 h to evaporate the organic solvent.
+GUVs were prepared by the electroformation method as it is described previously [27,28].
+Briefly, pure 1-palmitoyl-2oleoyl-sn-glycero-3-phosphatidylcholine (POPC) (Avanti Polar Lipids, Germany) or a mixture of POPC and 40 mol% 1,2dioleoyl-sn-glycero-3-phosphoethanolamine (DOPE) (Avanti Polar Lipids, Germany) were dissolved in chloroform to a final concentration of 4 mM.
+Then, 10 μL of the lipid solution was spread as a thin film on a pair of indium-tin oxide (ITO)coated glass plates (PGO-GmbH, Iserlohn, Germany), which are electrically conductive.
+Afterwards, they were dried under a stream of nitrogen and placed in a desiccator for 2 h to evaporate the organic solvent.
 A Teflon spacer with 2 mm thickness was sandwiched between the two ITO glasses (conducting sides facing each other) to form a chamber.
 The chamber was filled with 20 mM sucrose solution and connected to a function generator (Agilent, Waldbronn, Germany).
-To initiate the electroswelling process, a sinusoidal alternating current (AC) electric field at 10 Hz frequency with a 1.6 V (peak to peak) amplitude was applied for 1 hour.
+To initiate the electroswelling process, a sinusoidal alternating current (ac) electric field at 10 Hz frequency with a 1.6 V (peak-to-peak) amplitude was applied for 1 h.
 The obtained vesicles were harvested from the chamber and used freshly within 24 h after preparation.
-For fluctuation spectroscopy, the vesicle suspension was 4-fold diluted in 22 mM glucose.
+For fluctuation spectroscopy, the vesicle suspension was fourfold diluted in 22 mM glucose.
 The osmolarity of the sugar solutions was adjusted with osmometer (Osmomat 3000, Gonotec, Germany).
 The vesicles were additionally deflated before imaging by leaving the observation chamber open for 5 min to let water evaporate.
-Membrane fluctuations were observed under a phase contrast mode of an inverted microscope.
-Axio Observer D1 (Zeiss, Germany), equipped with a Ph2 40 x (0.6 NA) objective.
-High speed video recordings were performed with a Pco.
-Edge camera (PCO AG.
-Kelheim, Germany).
-The image acquisition rate was set to 100 frames per second (fps) at exposure time To prevent correlated images, statistics of 200 us. were averaged for every 4th frame.
-Only defect-free quasi-spherical vesicles, 8-21 μm in radius and with low tension values $10^{-7} - 10^{-9}$ N m-1 were analyzed.
-A set of 21000 images (3×7000 frames with 3 min gap between each recording sequence) were acquired for each vesicle.
-All experiments were performed at 25°C. The vesicle contour was detected through the lab owned software [29].
+Membrane fluctuations were observed under a phase contrast mode of an inverted microscope, Axio Observer D1 (Zeiss, Germany), equipped with a Ph2 40 x (0.6 NA) objective.
+High-speed video recordings were performed with a Pco.
+Edge camera (PCO AG, Kelheim, Germany).
+The image acquisition rate was set to 100 frames per second (fps) at exposure time of 200 ms. To prevent correlated images, statistics were averaged for every fourth frame.
+Only defect-free quasispherical vesicles, 8-21 μm in radius and with low tension values $10^{-7}$ - $10^{-9}$ N m-1 were analyzed.
+A set of 21000 images (3 $\times$ 7000 frames with 3 min gap between each recording sequence) were acquired for each vesicle.
+All experiments were performed at 25 °C. The vesicle contour was detected through the laboratory-owned software [29].
 This included software for the construction of spatial and temporal correlation functions to characterize the shape fluctuations of the membrane.
 Vesicle contours were detected through the Viterbi algorithm.
-The amplitudes were fit with the Levenberg-Marquardt algorithm for statistical analysis and characterization of $\kappa{\rm apparent}$.
-A χ^2 test was applied to determine the range of modes included, with values in the range of 0.8-1.2.
+The amplitudes were fit with the Levenberg-Marquardt algorithm for statistical analysis and characterization of $\kappa{apparent}$ .
+A $\chi^2$ test was applied to determine the range of modes included, with values in the range of 0.8-1.2.